junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 # CycleGAN and pix2pix in PyTorch

 This is our ongoing PyTorch implementation for both unpaired and paired image-to-image translation.
-Check out the original [CycleGAN Torch](https://github.com/junyanz/CycleGAN) and [pix2pix Torch](https://github.com/phillipi/pix2pix)  if you would like to reproduce the exact results in the paper.
+Check out the original [CycleGAN Torch](https://github.com/junyanz/CycleGAN) and [pix2pix Torch](https://github.com/phillipi/pix2pix)  if you would like to reproduce the exact same results in the paper.
 The code was written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesung89).

 #### CycleGAN: [[Project]](https://junyanz.github.io/CycleGAN/) [[Paper]](https://arxiv.org/pdf/1703.10593.pdf) [[Torch]](https://github.com/junyanz/CycleGAN)